SMILEY4/strategy-game/documentation/markdown/game/cities.md

 **Requirements**

-- nation must have enough money
+- country must have enough money
-- city must be build on a "land"-tile
+- must be build on a "land"-tile
 - tile is not owned by another country
 - tile does not already have a city
 - at least one of the following conditions must be true: